CrunchyData/postgres-operator/hugo/content/Security/kubernetes-cluster-rbac-configuration.md

 ---
-title: "Kubernetes RBAC"
+title: "Installation of PostgreSQL Operator RBAC on Kubernetes Cluster"
 date:
 draft: false
 weight: 7
 ---

-## Kubernetes RBAC
+## Installation of PostgreSQL Operator RBAC on Kubernetes Cluster

 Install the requisite PostgreSQL Operator RBAC resources, *as a Kubernetes cluster admin user*,  by running a Makefile target:

     make installrbac

 This script creates the following RBAC resources on your Kubernetes cluster: